Q-400: What is the warranty on your burr bits?

-Spray transfer requires a high output welder (the 210 MIG or 270 MIG), the right shielding gas (90/10 Argon/CO2 mix), the right voltage setting for the proper wire size (the 210 MIG can spray transfer .030 inch on tap setting six, while the 270 MIG can spray transfer .030 inch and .035 inch wires but usually you have to be in the top two voltage tap settings).
+Spray transfer requires a high output welder (the 210 MIG or 270 MIG), the right shielding gas (90/10 Argon/CO2 mix), the right voltage setting for the proper wire size (the 210 MIG can spray transfer .030” on tap setting six, while the 270 MIG can spray transfer .030” and .035” wires but usually you have to be in the top two voltage tap settings).

 Q-174: The welder keeps tripping my breaker, what do I do?

 Make sure everything else is turned off using that circuit, and we recommend a dedicated circuit for a welding machine.
 A welding machine will use all the power you can give it.

 Q-175: I'm trying to weld and it¹s just sputtering.
 Any idea why?

 The wire feed could be set too high for the specific voltage you are at.
 Give us a call at (970) 472-7056 to speak with a Technical Service technician to discuss your settings and diameter.

 Q-176: Does Forney ITEM# 42300 2# Flux Core MIG Wire .030" require the use of gas?